tank2014gz/android-tell-me-when/README.md

 For information about our sensors, have a look at our [Making Sense of Sensors](https://developer.relayr.io/documents/Welcome/Sensors) page.

+The app is available for download from the Google Play store at [this](https://play.google.com/store/apps/details?id=io.relayr.tellmewhen) link

 ### 1. Logging in

 Start by logging in with your relayr credentials